null

 The Four Factors That Clean Cloth Diapers

 Cloth diaper washing works through four main cleaning forces: detergent chemistry, mechanical agitation, water temperature, and wash cycle length.
-When these factors work together, detergents break down soils, lift them from the fibers, and rinse them away during the wash cycle.

 • detergent chemistry